How Denturists Fix Your Broken Dentures And Save You Time and Money

 What do I do in an emergency with broken dentures?

 There are some real horror stories of dentures breaking before a big work presentation, a first date, or a special social occasion.
-If this happens to you, we’re here to help.
+If this happens to you, we're here to help.
 We can take a look at the break and advise you on whether a fix or replacement is best.
-Reach out to Hayven Dentures Clinic in the Niagara region today.
+Hayven Dentures Clinic in the Niagara region today.